Film Practices

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

 Screening modules develop your ability to critically watch films as a scholar and film-maker.
-You will be given a solid foundation from which to develop your critical appreciation of film as well as your own film-making.
-You'll also learn about the structures and operation of the film industry.
+You'll be given a solid foundation from which to develop your critical appreciation of film as well as your own film-making.

 Modules

-You will build your film-making and storytelling skills by undertaking more complex and advanced projects including a series of independent creative microfilms.
-You'll also complete a crew-based documentary project and experimental film projects.
+You'll build your film-making and storytelling skills by undertaking more complex and advanced projects including a series of independent creative microfilms.
+You'll also complete a crew-based experimental non-fiction film.

-You will explore film theory for practice across two modules, giving you the chance to build on your learning from the screening modules in Year 1.
+You'll continue exploring film theory for practice by learning about the works of filmmaker-theorists from around the world, giving you the chance to build on your learning from Year 1.

 Modules